KevinOSull/MyPortfolioWebsite/README.md

 # MyPortfolioWebsite

+## Introduction
+"MyPortfolioWebsite" is my first assessed portfolio project.
+This project will showcase my skill in HTML5, CSS and Bootstrap to create a responsive website showing projects I have done previously and showing employers my skills.
+This site is designed to showcase my projects and show potential employers what I can do.

+The live project can be found here "insert link here"

 ## User Stories
 - I am the site owner, I want potential employers to be impressed with my portfolio and offer me work.
 - I want a portfolio showcasing my skills in frontend development.